 The Sedona Hummingbird Festival is a major event.
 A thousand people gather to attend presentations, go on hummingbird garden tours, shop in the expo, and mingle with wonderful people.
 Many combine attendance at the Festival with a vacation in Sedona.

 The Rivoli’s Hummingbird looks like this when it’s in focus.

 Rivoli’s Hummingbirds are difficult to photograph.
 They generally live in Southwestern forests at elevations of 5,000 – 9,000 ft (1,500 – 2,700 m).
 If they visit a feeder, they stay only seconds, unless they’re in a hurry.
 Otherwise, they feed on wildflowers and small bugs.

-This reminds us that our small actions can cause huge changes in other people’s lives.
+This reminds us that our small actions can cause large changes in other people’s lives.

 Because of one man, I gained priceless friendships, wonderful memories, and rare photos.